gayatri192005/smart_vehicle_parking-/README.md

 ## Circuit Diagram
 ### Connections
 1. Ultrasonic Sensor (HC-SR04)
-VCC to 5V on Arduino
+- VCC to 5V on Arduino
-GND to GND
+- GND to GND
-Trig to Pin 9 on Arduino
+- Trig to Pin 9 on Arduino
-Echo to Pin 10 on Arduino
+- Echo to Pin 10 on Arduino

-2.Servo Motor
+2. Servo Motor
-Signal to Pin 11 on Arduino
+- Signal to Pin 11 on Arduino
-VCC to 5V on Arduino
+- VCC to 5V on Arduino
-GND to GND
+- GND to GND

 3. Buzzer and LED
-Buzzer positive lead to Pin 12, negative to GND
+- Buzzer positive lead to Pin 12, negative to GND
-LED positive lead to Pin 13, negative to GND (through a resistor)
+- LED positive lead to Pin 13, negative to GND (through a resistor)